 - In collaboration with EHS, define highly hazardous chemicals used in research and teaching laboratories at BU;

 - Review of written guidelines and training programs, as necessary;

-- Discussion of laboratory safety issues and incidents; and
+- Discuss laboratory safety issues and incidents; and

-- Development of policies and practices regarding laboratory safety issues.
+- Recommend, develop, and/or review policies and practices regarding laboratory safety issues, in collaboration with EHS.